sbslee/fuc/docs/cli.rst

      -h, --help    Show this help message and exit.
      --bed PATH    BED file.
      --dbsnp PATH  VCF file from dbSNP.
+     --thread INT  Number of threads to use (default: 1).
      --job TEXT    Job submission ID for SGE.
      --force       Overwrite the output directory if it already exists.
      --keep        Keep temporary files.